Animal echolocation: Acoustic features

+Tradeoff between FM and CF

 FM signal advantages

 The major advantage conferred by an FM signal is extremely precise range discrimination, or localization, of the target.
 J. A. Simmons demonstrated this effect with a series of experiments that showed how bats using FM signals could distinguish between two separate targets even when the targets were less than half a millimeter apart.
 This ability is due to the broadband sweep of the signal, which allows for better resolution of the time delay between the call and the returning echo, thereby improving the cross correlation of the two.
-Additionally, if harmonic frequencies are added to the FM signal, then this localization becomes even more precise.
+If harmonic frequencies are added to the FM signal, then this localization becomes even more precise.

 One possible disadvantage of the FM signal is a decreased operational range of the call.
 Because the energy of the call is spread out among many frequencies, the distance at which the FM-bat can detect targets is limited.
 This is in part because any echo returning at a particular frequency can only be evaluated for a brief fraction of a millisecond, as the fast downward sweep of the call does not remain at any one frequency for long.

 CF signal advantages

 The structure of a CF signal is adaptive in that it allows the CF-bat to detect both the velocity of a target, and the fluttering of a target's wings as Doppler shifted frequencies.
 A Doppler shift is an alteration in sound wave frequency, and is produced in two relevant situations: when the bat and its target are moving relative to each other, and when the target's wings are oscillating back and forth.
 CF-bats must compensate for Doppler shifts, lowering the frequency of their call in response to echoes of elevated frequency – this ensures that the returning echo remains at the frequency to which the ears of the bat are most finely tuned.
 The oscillation of a target's wings also produces amplitude shifts, which gives a CF-bat additional help in distinguishing a flying target from a stationary one.
+The horseshoe bats hunt in this way.

 Additionally, because the signal energy of a CF call is concentrated into a narrow frequency band, the operational range of the call is much greater than that of an FM signal.
 This relies on the fact that echoes returning within the narrow frequency band can be summed over the entire length of the call, which maintains a constant frequency for up to 100 milliseconds.